-For 2007, Maybach adds an even quicker cruiser to the Type 62 lineup: The 62 S, whose thunderous V-12 generates 604 horsepower — 54 more horses than the Type 62.
+Maybach has two versions of its flagship Type 62 model: the Type 62 and an even quicker Type 62 S, whose thunderous V-12 generates 604 horsepower — 54 more horses than the Type 62.

 Maybach was one of the world's most exquisite nameplates in the 1920s and '30s.
 The original company was founded by Karl Maybach — the son of Wilhelm Maybach, who developed the first Mercedes.